In this HyperX Cloud Flight Review, you’ll learn about comfort, durability, mic, battery life, sound, and more.

 HyperX Cloud Flight has excellent battery life.
 Without the LEDs on you get up to 30 hours of juice.
 This is a lot even compared to more expensive cordless headsets for gaming.

 30 hours is plenty for many days of regular gaming and also for the longest gaming marathons.
-Furthermore, in case you forget to turn off the headset, it automatically turns off after a while to save the power.
+Furthermore, in case you forget to turn off the headset, it automatically turns off after a while to save power.

 You charge it up in under 2 hours with a micro-USB to USB cable.
 If it runs out, you can always use the cable (headphones only).

 Inside the package, you get the USB dongle which isn’t an accessory but a necessity for the headset to function wirelessly.

-Additionally, you get a 3.5mm cable for when you want to use the headset in wired more.
+Additionally, you get a 3.5mm cable for when you want to use the headset in wired mode.
 Keep in mind the microphone doesn’t work with the cable.
 Also, the Micro-USB cable charges only, there’s no way to use it for audio.

 There are a couple of features.
 The LED lighting effects work the moment you turn on the headset.
 Since it’s draining the battery, you should turn them off to prolong it.

 In any case, you have a choice of 3 different settings.